kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-intro.md

 In this tutorial, you will:

-- Learn the principles of time-travel in event-sourced systems
+- Learn the principles of time-traveling in event-native applications
 - Project events into read models for sales reporting
 - Enable time-travel by recording and querying historical states
 - Explore both snapshot-based and on-demand time-travel approaches